Dobby

 GovernanceBeginner

 Configure approval gates so AI agents pause before risky actions and wait for human review.
-Step-by-step setup guide.
+Step-by-step setup with Slack, auto-approve rules, and policies.

 8 min read Gil KalMar 26, 2026